 Cephalohematomas occur in 1-2% of live births.
 The incidence increases with ventouse and forceps extraction and thus more common in primiparous mothers.
 There may be a greater male predilection 4.

-Cephalohaematomas can be unilateral or bilateral, and appear as subgaleal fluid collections bounded by suture lines.
-Over time them may become peripherally calcified.
+Cephalohaematomas are clinically diagnosed and infrequently imaged.
+They can be unilateral or bilateral, and appear as subgaleal fluid collections bounded by suture lines.
+Over time, they may become peripherally calcified.

 Treatment and prognosis